-Note for students with disabilities: The AccessAbility Services office, located on the first floor of the Needles Hall extension (1401), collaborates with all academic departments to arrange appropriate accommodations for students with disabilities without compromising the academic integrity of the curriculum.
-If you require academic accommodations to lessen the impact of your disability, please register with the AS office at the beginning of each academic term.
+Note for students with disabilities: AccessAbility Services, located in Needles Hall, Room 1401, collaborates with all academic departments to arrange appropriate accommodations for students with disabilities without compromising the academic integrity of the curriculum.
+If you require academic accommodations to lessen the impact of your disability, please register with AccessAbility Services at the beginning of each academic term.